Order On-Line Site Map Search

 The edging in progress - The shawl began with "miles" of edging.
 I am about ¾ of the way completed at the point this picture was taken.
 This is an example of how "scrunched up" the lace looks until it is transformed in the final stages of blocking.

-A sample of the edging blocked - Since the shawl began with the edging, I blocked a length of itearly on the knitting of the edging to make sure I would be satisfied with the look after blocking.
+A sample of the edging blocked - Since the shawl began with the edging, I blocked a length of it early on to make sure I would be satisfied with the look after blocking.

 The knitting in progress on the circular needle - The only circular needle I had on hand in the size needed for my chosen yarn and gauge was 70 cm (27") long, and I had 1200 stitches to start with after picking up along the edging!